Marnonel6/marnonel.github.io/_projects/(0) Autonomous_PX4_drone.md

 <iframe width="960" height="640" src="https://www.youtube.com/embed/RFKnYLMNUqU?si=yA36iYt479uSDvuw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Gazebo Simulation (PX4 SITL)
+In the quest for reliable and safe UAV operations, I employed the PX4 SITL (Software-In-The-Loop) Gazebo simulation environment as a crucial pre-flight testing ground.
+This strategic decision aimed to validate code changes and mission plans comprehensively before deploying the UAV in real-world scenarios.
+By doing so, I created a robust development pipeline that substantially minimized risks, ensuring a flawless execution during actual flight operations.

+Key Benefits of PX4 SITL Gazebo Simulation:

+1. Code Validation and Testing:

+    The PX4 SITL simulation environment provided a realistic virtual platform for testing code changes.
+This enabled me to identify and rectify bugs or issues in the control software before deploying it to the physical UAV.
+The simulation served as a proactive measure to catch potential problems, contributing to the seamless integration of new functionalities.

+2. Mission Plan Validation:

+    Mission changes, crucial for executing specific tasks, were meticulously tested within the PX4 SITL simulation environment.
+This allowed me to validate and fine-tune mission plans, ensuring that the UAV would navigate its designated path accurately and efficiently during actual flights.

+3. Risk Mitigation:

+   By thoroughly testing the UAV control software in the simulation environment, it significantly mitigated risks associated with unforeseen issues or unsafe behavior during real-world flights.
+This proactive approach translated to a 100% success rate in take-offs, landings, and overall flight operations, minimizing the chances of crashes or erratic behavior.

 <iframe width="960" height="640" src="https://www.youtube.com/embed/ahojRCN_Bg4?si=X4qH7ORprZA94zkb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Custom Built 3 DOF (Roll, Pitch, Yaw) PID Tuning Rig